-Why is it so important to measure blood pressure in animals?
+Why is it so important to measure blood pressure in cats?

 When blood pressure is measured, two figures are obtained: the higher systolic and the lower diastolic blood pressure.
 The vet sees from this how efficient the heart is and can assess the elasticity of the blood vessel walls.
 The systolic blood pressure is measured when blood is squeezed out of the heart and the diastolic pressure is measured as soon as the blood flows into it again when the heart muscle relaxes.

-Measuring blood pressure in animals is an important part of a check-up, especially in older animals, and is often part of the review of treatment of existing diseases.
+Measuring blood pressure in cats is an important part of a check-up, especially in older cats, and is often part of the review of treatment of existing diseases.

-When is it necessary to measure blood pressure in animals?
+When is it necessary to measure blood pressure in cats?

-As in human medicine, it is necessary to measure blood pressure in animals too in certain cases.
-During operations, part of anaesthetic monitoring consists of measuring a cat’s or dog’s blood pressure.
+As in human medicine, it is necessary to measure blood pressure in cats too in certain cases.
+During operations, part of anaesthetic monitoring consists of measuring a cat’s blood pressure.
 In emergency situations, too, it can be appropriate to measure the blood pressure to keep an eye on the circulation.

-In a veterinary examination, blood pressure is measured in dogs or in cats and possibly other pets in order to identify levels that are either too high (hypertension) or too low (hypotension).
+In a veterinary examination, blood pressure is measured in cats and possibly other pets in order to identify levels that are either too high (hypertension) or too low (hypotension).
 Blood pressure that is too high, in particular, provides evidence of an underlying disease.
 Excessively high levels are often found in conjunction with diseases of the kidneys, heart and thyroid and with diabetes.
-Blood pressure measurement is also important to rule our hypertension when a dog or cat is overweight.
+Blood pressure measurement is also important to rule our hypertension when a cat is overweight.

 Without treatment, underlying diseases progress faster.
 In addition, the heart, kidneys, eyes and central nervous system are damaged.
 Sustained excessively high blood pressure can have fatal effects on blood vessels.
 Small vessels at the back of the eye are particularly at risk.
 Untreated high blood pressure for a long time can lead in dogs to glaucoma and, as a result, to blindness.
 Haemorrhage in the back of the eye occurs often, especially in cats, and the kidneys are often involved also, leading in the long term to kidney failure.